dermotreynolds/old.dermotreynolds.github.io/_posts/2017-04-12-2-service-principal.md

 ---
 layout: post
-title: "What is a Service Principle?"
+title: "What is a Service Principal?"
 date: 2017-04-12
 category: security

 ---
-In order for us our project within VSTS to perform actions on our Azure Subscription we need to create a Service endpoint which in turn sets up a Service Principal.
+In order for our project within VSTS to perform actions on our Azure Subscription we need to create a Service endpoint which in turn sets up a Service Principal.

 There are 3 terms in play here which you should be aware of: